 Units of Study

-A description and timetable of all units of study on offer through the department is available by selecting from the menu on the left.
+A description and timetable of units of study on offer through the program for the current year is available by selecting from the menu on the left.

 How to structure your Film Studies major